 Loading and unloading

 The loading and unloading process is where many of the most expensive mistakes happen.
 Both the shipper and carrier need qualified personnel on-site to verify the right product is going into the right tank, that the tank has been properly washed, and that all connections and fittings are secure and compatible.
+A missed step here, the wrong product in the wrong tank or a skipped wash verification, is where most contamination events and spills begin.

 Tank washing

 Before a tanker carries your product, whatever was in that tank previously must be completely removed and the tank certified clean.
-The wash process varies by chemical — some need a simple rinse, others require steam cleaning, caustic wash, or third-party certification.
+The wash process varies by chemical.
+Some need a simple rinse, others require steam cleaning, caustic wash, or third-party certification.
 Improper tank washing is the single most common cause of product contamination in liquid bulk shipping.

 Hazmat compliance